lyneca/scr/README.md

 $ scr -pc
 ```

-Screenshots are saved to ~/screenshots, and a symlink ~/screenshots/latest.png
+Screenshots are saved to `~/screenshots`, and a symlink `~/screenshots/latest.png`
 is made whenever one is saved.

+Slop selections are made with [my theme](https://github.com/lyneca/dotfiles) in mind -
+a golden, translucent, bordered selection window.